JungeAlexander/blogdown_website/content/blog/2020-12-02-mlflow-deploy-sagemaker.md

 ### Step 3: Invoking the model

-We do this in Python using AWS's `boto3` package:
+We invoke the model in Python using AWS's `boto3` package:

 ```python
 import boto3